-Figure 8: Comparing Vespa spectra smoothed to $\sim 50\,\mathrm{kHz}$ resolution with the corresponding narrow FTS spectra.
+Figure 8: Comparing Vespa spectra smoothed to ~ 50 kHz resolution with the corresponding narrow FTS spectra.
 Flux and position are consistent.

-Figure 9: Comparing Vespa spectra smoothed to $\sim 200\,\mathrm{kHz}$ resolution with the corresponding wide FTS spectra.
+Figure 9: Comparing Vespa spectra smoothed to $\sim 200 \,\text{kHz}$ resolution with the corresponding wide FTS spectra.
 Flux and Position are consistent.